 - Seeking financial compensation from other individuals or entities whose actions may have contributed to the cause of the hit-and-run that injured you, which could include (for example) other drivers, automotive manufacturers, or even municipal or state road agencies.

 Do not lose hope if you sustained injuries and losses in a hit-and-run accident.
-With the help of a skilled car accident injury lawyer, you may still have lots of options for getting the money you need to pay for your medical care, unexpected expenses, and pain and suffering.
+With the help of a skilled car accident injury lawyer, you may still have many options for getting the money you need to pay for your medical care, unexpected expenses, and pain and suffering.

 What kind of compensation can I get after a hit-and-run?